Remote Learning Concerns

 - The quality or completion of submitted work is significantly below your son/daughter's ability.

 Where the College is aware of factors affecting your son/daughter's access to the learning resources, these have been considered by class teachers before a notification has been sent home.
-However, if there are factors affecting your son/daughter's remote learning that the College is unaware of, please inform their Head of House before proceeding to the steps listed below.
+However, if there are factors affecting your son/daughter's remote learning that the College is unaware of, please inform their Head of Year before proceeding to the steps listed below.
 They, in turn, will notify class teachers to take this into consideration.

 Working as partners